-- The option sheet is to be completed by pupils and handed in on 20th February 2023. - Purple Pathway (1) pupils must also complete an SRC options sheet on side 1 if they are choosing to study their Occupational Studies in the SRC. - Those pupils who wish to chose the Purple Pathway and study occupational studies in school will make their choices on side 2 of the sheet.
+- The option sheet is to be completed by pupils and handed in on 23rd February 2024. - Gold Pathway (1) pupils must also complete an SRC options sheet if they are choosing to study their Occupational Studies in the SRC. - Those pupils who wish to chose the Gold Pathway and study occupational studies in school will make their choices on the options sheet.